 2. What can I send to my Compassion child?

 The guidelines for what to send at Christmas are the same as year-round.
-Because of customs regulations and unpredictable mail service in the developing world, we are limited to sending paper items—no larger than 8½ by 11 inches.
+Because of customs regulations and unpredictable mail service in other countries, we are limited to sending paper items—no larger than 8½ by 11 inches.

 Some items you may send are photos, greeting cards, stickers, bookmarks, postcards, colouring pages, booklets, small calendars, Scripture cards, decorative writing paper, paper dolls, and paper planes.
 If you choose to send an item for your child, please ensure you write your supporter number and the child number on each piece so we can ensure your child receives it.